gaus-fleet-lab/developer-documentation/docs/authentication.md

   }
 }
 ```
-The response include the deviceGUID and productGUID.
-The device need them to build up the URL for [check-for-update](../docs/check-for-update.md)
+The response includes the deviceGUID and productGUID.
+The device needs them to build up the URL for [check-for-update](../docs/check-for-update.md)
 and [report](../docs/report.md).
 These three values should be stored in the session memory and can always been retrieved by doing a new /authentication
 ```javascript
 RESPONSE: OK